-Please review the later section on Gas Cylinders carefully.
+Please see Section 3 on Gas Cylinders carefully.

 Generators can be stored in Containers; however, these must have all the fuel drained beforehand.
 One option is simply running the generator until it runs out of fuel.
 Leave the fuel lid open for a few hours to let any residual fuel evaporate, ensuring it is away from any source of ignition and with a sign on it.
 Secure the cap back on it tightly prior to storage.